Open a CuentaRUT in Chile

 You can overcome the two first disadvantages quite easily:

-• For the maximum balance, you can transfer to a foreign account, or to a saving account (cuenta de ahorros).
-If most banks are reluctant to open a checking account, they have generally no problem to open a saving account or to allow you to do a term-deposit.
+• For the maximum balance, you can transfer to a foreign account or a savings account (cuenta de ahorros).
+If most banks are reluctant to open a checking account, they generally have no problem opening a savings account or allowing you to do a term deposit.

-• For ATM fees, you can really limit them (in percentage) by withdrawing the maximum amount each time (200,000 pesos).
-Another solution: at most supermarkets, when you pay by debit card, you can ask to withdraw $10,000 to $30,000 more than the amount due).
+• For ATM fees, you can limit them by withdrawing the maximum amount each time (200,000 pesos).
+Another solution: when you pay by debit card at most supermarkets, you can ask to withdraw $10,000 to $50,000 more than the amount due).
 They are charged on your card, and the cashier gives you cash, without fees!